Yamato-Security/WELA/README.md

 # About WELA
-**WELA (Windows Event Log Analyzer, ゑ羅)** is a tool for auditing Windows Event Log settings and log file sizes.
+**WELA (Windows Event Log Analyzer, ゑ羅)** is a tool for auditing Windows event log settings.
-Windows Event Logs are a vital source of information for Digital Forensics and Incident Response (DFIR), providing visibility into system activity and security events.
+Windows event logs are a vital source of information for Digital Forensics and Incident Response (DFIR), providing visibility into system activity and security events.
-**However, default configurations often lead to problems such as limited log retention, insufficient audit policies, and blind spots that reduce detection capability**.
+**Unfortunately, default configurations often lead to problems such as limited log retention, insufficient audit policies, and blind spots that reduce detection capability**.
 WELA helps uncover these weaknesses and offers practical recommendations to improve audit settings and enhance security visibility.
-It also assesses log configurations **based on real-world Sigma rule coverage**, allowing users to evaluate what can—or cannot—be detected undercurrent settings.
+WELA also assesses log configurations **based on real-world Sigma rule coverage**, allowing users to evaluate what can or cannot be detected under current the settings.

 # Companion Projects

-* [EnableWindowsLogSettings](https://github.com/Yamato-Security/EnableWindowsLogSettings) Yamato Security's Windows Event Log Configuration Guide.
+* [EnableWindowsLogSettings](https://github.com/Yamato-Security/EnableWindowsLogSettings): Yamato Security's Windows Event Log Configuration Guide.
-* [EventLog-Baseline-Guide](https://github.com/Yamato-Security/EventLog-Baseline-Guide) A tool to visualize detection gaps in Sigma rules and major guides.
+* [EventLog-Baseline-Guide](https://github.com/Yamato-Security/EventLog-Baseline-Guide): A tool to visualize detection gaps in Sigma rules and major guides.
-* [WELA-RulesGenerator](https://github.com/Yamato-Security/WELA-RulesGenerator) A tool for generating WELA's Sigma rule-related config files.
+* [WELA-RulesGenerator](https://github.com/Yamato-Security/WELA-RulesGenerator): A tool for generating WELA's Sigma rule-related config files.

 # Table of Contents